Battles of Bouamlong: Campaign 74B

 At the start of May 1971, the Communists withdrew at the end of Campaign 74B; in the process, units of the battle-hardened PAVN 316th Division attacked Bouamlong from three sides.
 Pressing in from the north, east, and southwest, the Communists struck with artillery, mortar, and recoilless rifle fire.
 Sappers attacked the Hmong defenders; the Communists even resorted to tear gas.
 However, the Hmong manned three 105mm howitzers for counterfire.
 They also used ground beacons to direct gunship strikes against the attackers.
 The Vietnamese gave up the siege at the end of May and left.
 Three Pathet Lao battalions remained to monitor the situation.

 On 18 June, Bouamlong's commanding officer, Cher Pao Moua, was wounded and temporarily medically evacuated.

 At the end of July, the Bouamlong guerrillas staged a diversionary attack on the Communist Route 72 supply line.
 However, in early August, the guerrillas were overrun by a Communist counter-assault.

 Operation Strength

 By 6 February 1972, the militia garrison at Bouamlong had been organized as a regiment—Groupement Mobile 27 (GM 27).
 Once again, Bouamlong served as a launch site for a Royalist offensive as they once again tried to interdict Communist logistics.
 They were a key part of the diversion that drew 11 Communist battalions from attacking Long Tieng.
 After withdrawing from the pursuing Communists, GM 27 was scheduled to again take the offensive in Operation Strength II on 6 March.
 However, reinforcements being flown in to beef up the attack mutinied.
-Such reinforcements as did arrive struck south towards toward the Routes 7/71 road junction.
+Such reinforcements as did arrive struck south towards the Routes 7/71 road junction.
 By 30 March, GM 27 joined them in their overlook of the highways.